TonyMacross/cfextractor/prompting/CFMigrationMake.md

 ## Complete Migration Prompt for GitHub Copilot

 ```
-Perform a complete backend migration from Adobe ColdFusion to Java 17 with Spring Boot 3.x.
+Perform a complete backend migration from Adobe ColdFusion to Java 21 with Spring Boot 3.3.x.
 Use the analysis from the previous migration-analysis folder as reference.

 **Migration Specifications:**
 - Source: Adobe ColdFusion (CFML/CFCs)
-- Target: Java 17 + Spring Boot 3.2+ + Maven
+- Target: Java 21 + Spring Boot 3.3.x + Maven 3.9.1
-- Database: SQL Server with Spring Data JPA/Hibernate
+- Database: PostgreSQL on AWS Aurora with Spring Data JPA/Hibernate
 - Architecture: RESTful microservices with layered architecture
 - Security: Spring Security 6 with JWT authentication